kagaimiq/jl-uboot-tool/docs/usb-loader-v2.md

     * for SPI (NOR) flash it's the JEDEC ID returned by the 0x9F command
     * for OTP, it is 0x4f545010 "OTP\x10"
     * for SD card, it is 0x73647466 "sdtf"

+### Read ID

+Reads the online device ID.

+- Command: `FC 0B -- -- -- -- -- -- -- -- -- -- -- -- -- --`
+- Data out: `FC 0B AA:aa:aa -- -- -- -- -- -- -- -- -- -- --`
+  * AA:aa:aa = Device ID

+The Device ID is basically the ID from the [Get online device](#get-online-device) command but shifted 8 bits right (so you get bits 31..8 of it)

+### Run app

+Runs the application in some way. (sometimes this command is also called "Reset" and in this case it resets the device)

+- Command: `FC 0C AA:aa:aa:aa -- -- -- -- -- -- -- -- -- --`
+  * AA:aa:aa:aa = something
+- Data out: `FC 0C -- -- -- -- -- -- -- -- -- -- -- -- -- --`

+The implementation of this command depends, some reset the chip, some do not do anything.

+### Flash CRC16

+Calculates the CRC16 of a given region in flash.

+- Command: `FC 0D AA:aa:aa:aa SS:ss -- -- -- -- -- -- -- --`
+  * AA:aa:aa:aa = Address
+  * SS:ss = Size
+- Data out: `FC 0D CC:cc -- -- -- -- -- -- -- -- -- -- -- --`
+  * CC:cc = Calculated CRC16

+The CRC might be different from what is on the flash given what region you access.
+For a raw CRC16 calculation the [Flash CRC16 (raw)](#flash-crc16-raw) command is used instead..

+### Write key

+Writes the key into device.

+**Warning: this operation is usually irreversible due to the fact that the key is usually store in the eFuses or the OTP!**

+- Command: `FC 12 -- -- KK:kk -- -- -- -- -- -- -- -- -- --`
+  * KK:kk = key to write
+- Data out: `FC 12 RR:rr:rr:rr -- -- -- -- -- -- -- -- -- --`
+  * RR:rr:rr:rr = result code

+### Flash CRC16 (raw)

+Calculates the CRC16 of a given region in flash. (without any possible alterations unlike [regular command](#flash-crc16))

+- Command: `FC 13 AA:aa:aa:aa SS:ss -- -- -- -- -- -- -- -- --`
+  * AA:aa:aa:aa = Address
+  * SS:ss = Size
+- Data out: `FC 13 CC:cc -- -- -- -- -- -- -- -- -- -- -- -- --`
+  * CC:cc = Calculated CRC16

 ### Set flash command